stronnag/bbl2kml/manual/docs/index.md

 In order to have a sane setup on Windows drag and drop for both `blackbox_decode` and `flightlog2kml`, one strategy might be to have the required applications in a single directory, for example, `C:\Users\MyUser\fl2x\bin` (i.e. the user name is `MyUser`).

-In order that `blackbox_decode` is found by `flightlog2kml` regardless of how it is invoked (d'n'd, command line etc.), then set the location in the configuration file,  `%APPDATA%\fl2x\config.json`, either using escaped Windows back-slashes or POSIX slashes.
+In order that `blackbox_decode` is found by `flightlog2kml` regardless of how it is invoked (d'n'd, command line etc.), then set the location in the configuration file,  `%APPDATA%\fl2x\config.json`, either using escaped Windows back-slashes or POSIX slashes (Windows accepts either).

 Windows Path separator
 ```